-The Company has deployed robust internal financial controls under a framework adopted by the Board.
-The Board has adopted the policies and procedures for ensuring the orderly and efficient conduct of the Company's business, including adherence to the Company's policies, safeguarding of its assets, the prevention and detection of fraud and errors, the accuracy & completeness of the accounting records and the timely preparation of reliable financial disclosures.
+The Company has established robust internal financial controls within a framework approved by the Board.
+These policies and procedures are designed to ensure the orderly and efficient conduct of the Company's business, adherence to corporate policies, safeguarding of assets, prevention and detection of fraud and errors, accuracy and completeness of accounting records, and the timely preparation of reliable financial disclosures.